pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 #### _Day 1: Arrival in Delhi_

 After everybody arrived at Delhi International Airport, we will gather on September 25 in the morning at our Delhi hotel, for a full day of exploring this eclectic city, because what is a journey to India, without first diving into the Delhi city buzz?
 Together with a local tour guide, we will visit a few off-the-track photography highlights.
 We will kick-off with the Jama Masjid, the largest mosque in India and from there we jump in the back of a cycle rickshaw to take a ride through the narrow lanes of Chandni Chowk market.
 We will then drive to Humayun’s Tomb to round up the day, before heading to our hotel for dinner.
+The hotel will be 5-star Delhi based hotel in the Old part of the City.

 ![](/uploads/ladakh_exp_pa_2.jpg)